Comparison

 Yes, as long as you use a reputable telehealth provider that works with licensed, accredited compounding pharmacies.
 The safety of your medication depends on the pharmacy's quality standards, not on whether it is a retail or compounding pharmacy.
 Weight Method partners with pharmacies that follow cGMP standards and undergo regular regulatory inspections.

 Eli Lilly has introduced some direct-to-consumer pricing options, and generic semaglutide may eventually enter the market as patents expire.
-However, current brand-name pricing remains well above telehealth rates, and significant reductions are not expected in the near term.
-Weight Method's pricing is competitive regardless of brand-name price fluctuations.
+Weight Method's pricing and integrated care model stand on their own terms regardless of brand-name pricing changes, and your provider can discuss the best option for your situation as the landscape evolves.

 Telehealth providers like Weight Method issue their own prescriptions based on their medical evaluation.
 You do not need to transfer a prescription from a retail pharmacy.
 Simply complete the online assessment, and if approved, your provider will issue a new prescription that is fulfilled through the telehealth platform's pharmacy partner.